3D Printing will be the new Desktop Publishing

-Learning CAD to do inexpensive, independent 3D printing is going to become the new “learning word processing to do independent desktop publishing,” and it’s going to happen fast.
+Learning CAD to do inexpensive, independent 3D printing is becoming the new “learning word processing to do desktop publishing,” and it’s happening fast.

 I think we’re currently in the “crappy dot matrix printer, paper with tear-off holes, monospaced fonts and abysmal clip art” stage of the 3D printing industry.

-Which means a lot more opportunities are about to come over the horizon, for the people who can figure out which direction to look in.
+As with the beginning of the personal computer, word processing, and desktop publishing, this means a lot more opportunities are about to come over the horizon, for the people who can figure out how to make the most of this.